unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows/index.md

 `ViewModule` is a view module with a component, which is completely different from React class component.
 The component of `ViewModule` is a function component that is used for the state connection between the module and the UI (using `useConnector()`) and for the application view bootstrap.

-- `spawn()`
+- `delegate()`

-`spawn()` transfers class methods execution from the client app to the server app and synchronizes the state to all client apps.
-It is inspired by the Actor model, but unlike other actor models, reactant-share's `spawn()` does not create new threads.
+`delegate()` transfers class methods execution from the client app to the server app and synchronizes the state to all client apps.
+It is inspired by the Actor model, but unlike other actor models, reactant-share's `delegate()` does not create new threads.

 - `createSharedApp()`